 Orient Bay Beach, St. Martin

 Often called the “French Riviera of the Caribbean”, Orient Bay Beach is a favourite celebrity spot and the most popular beach on St. Martin.
-White powder beach is protected by a reef within which you can go snorkelling.
-In the bay, you can drop your anchor and take your dingy to the shore.
+White powder beach is protected by a reef where you can go snorkelling.
+You can drop your anchor in the bay and take your dingy to the shore.
 One location is at Green Cay at the south of the bay, and the second is at Pinel Island at the north.
 The south part of Orient Bay Beach is nudist, so if you do not want to strip down, you will need to find your spot on the other side of the long beach.
 When entering the bay, watch out for the waves as the sea can get rough.